9 Easy and Budget-Friendly Ways to Spruce Up Your Home Decor

 After all, your home should feel unique to you.

-Add a bouquet of flowers (fresh or faux) in your new accent color to brighten up the space and tie things together.
+Add a bouquet (fresh or faux) in your new accent color to brighten up the space and tie things together.

 In your bathroom or powder room, swap out hand towels and bath mats for a new color or pattern that still works with the space while giving it an updated feel.

-Updating the room’s artwork to incorporate your new color palette can help to make the space feel more cohesive, too.
+Updating the room’s artwork to incorporate your new color palette can help make the space feel more cohesive.

 Purchase Furniture From a Resale Marketplace